luizbgomide/sovereign/rules.md

 Doors can be **stuck**, in which case a character can try to force them open in a Round with a DC 10 STR/Exert check.
 If they fail, it takes 1d3 Turns to open the door.

-Doors can be **listened at** for a Round, revealing noises as loud as talking without a roll, the presence of anything quieter with a DC 10 WIS/Notice check.
+Doors can be **listened at** for a Round (but only once per Turn), revealing noises as loud as talking without a roll.
+The presence of anything quieter with requires a DC 10 WIS/Notice check.

 To pass through a door, choose to make either a **hard** or **soft** entry.
 If not specififed, a soft entry is assumed.

 In a **hard** entry, the party arranges around the entrance, bashes it in, and charges the room in a planned pattern of entry.
-They trigger any traps over the threshold and appear hostile to any inhabitants, but are capable of surprising anyone who might be watching the door.
+They trigger any traps over the threshold and appear [hostile](#fight) to any inhabitants, but are capable of [surprising](#encounters-and-surprise) anyone who might be watching the door.

 In a **soft** entry, the party arranges to defend and hold the door as a choke point, sufficiently far away from traps.
 One Delver opens quietly opens the door and observes.
 They have the opportunity to notice traps, do not appear hostile, but are incapable of surprising anyone who might be watching the door.